DonDebonair/slack-machine/docs/plugins/basics.md

     @listen_to(regex=r"^42$")
     async def question(self, msg):
-        await msg.say("You're telling me the Answer to the Ultimate Question of Life, the Universe and Everything, ", "but I don"t know the question :cry:")
+        await msg.say("You're telling me the Answer to the Ultimate Question of Life, the Universe and Everything, ", "but I don't know the question :cry:")
 ```

 !!! tip